jkloian/paperclip/README.md

 Paperclip
 =========

+### Why this fork

+This fork was created to solve one problem:

+When using Fog storage the default computation of the url for the attachment is extremely slow.
+I have a site that has hundreds of objects to return and compute the url for.
+For an end-point that returned 80 objects, it took over one minute to return a simple JSON structure with the URLS (my profiling put it at ~1 second per attachment).
+So...I forked the project and tweaked the url method in attachment.rb, taking the response time back down to milliseconds.
+I haven't submitted a pull-request becasue the code probably needs a couple more eyes to make it better, but its serving my needs perfectly.

 [![Build Status](https://secure.travis-ci.org/thoughtbot/paperclip.png?branch=master)](http://travis-ci.org/thoughtbot/paperclip) [![Dependency Status](https://gemnasium.com/thoughtbot/paperclip.png?travis)](https://gemnasium.com/thoughtbot/paperclip) [![Code Climate](https://codeclimate.com/github/thoughtbot/paperclip.png)](https://codeclimate.com/github/thoughtbot/paperclip)

 Paperclip is intended as an easy file attachment library for Active Record.
 The